gatlin/gitwit/presentation.md

 2. Make the file look like what you want it to look like
 3. `git add` and `git commit` those files.

-If you decide it's not worth it,
+If you decide it's not worth it, then `git merge --abort`

-    git merge --abort

 ---